 Parallel programming with streams and arrays – Master Class

 This short course explains some pitfalls which typically occurs when Java-programs are being executed in a multicore environment.
 The course will explain the underlying reasons and devise some proper solutions using Java 8 parallel streams.
-This course is being taught by professor Peter Sestoft.

 We show how to use Java 8 streams and parallel array operations to solve various problems, and show how this allows for simple, safe and efficient parallelization on shared-memory multicore machines.